Technicatgor/Technicatgor.github.io/_posts/InstallNginxProxyManagerWithDockerCompose/2023-06-01-InstallNginxProxyManagerWithDockerCompose.md

 ## Add Proxy Host
 Navigate to Hosts – Proxy Hosts and click on Add Proxy Host.\

-Enter your domain name, scheme, forward hostname /IP and Port You can also select Block common exploits for added security.
+Enter your domain name, scheme, forward hostname /IP and Port.\
+You can also select Block common exploits for added security.\
 ![newproxyhost](https://linuxhint.com/wp-content/uploads/2021/04/How-to-use-Nginx-Proxy-Manager-4.png)

 Once you have exposed the service, try to access it using the specified hostname or IP and port.
 This service should be accessible.
 You can also manage the proxy in the proxy hosts list.
 ![proxyhost](https://linuxhint.com/wp-content/uploads/2021/04/How-to-use-Nginx-Proxy-Manager-5.png)

 ## Access List
 In some instances, we may need to expose an application or service on the NPM proxy list to specific IP addresses.
-To configure this, you can use the NPM Access List.
+To configure this, you can use the NPM Access List.\
 ![accesslist](https://linuxhint.com/wp-content/uploads/2021/04/How-to-use-Nginx-Proxy-Manager-6.png)

 On the authorization tab, set the usernames and passwords you will use to log in to the service.